 Material and Build Quality

-Prefer through-bolt hardware, stainless or zinc-plated fasteners, heavy-duty hinges (Number 2+), and sealed, full-length bottom astragals with aluminum retainers.
+Choose double-skin, foam-injected panels (≥1.75 in) with hemmed edges and continuous end caps.
+Use through-bolt hardware, stainless or zinc fasteners, heavy-duty hinges (No. 2+), and full-length sealed bottom astragals with aluminium retainers.

 Choosing durable garage door installation materials is one of the biggest predictors of how long your door will last after installation.